liopic/all-are-the-same/README.md

 - [X] Explain some lessons learned
 - [X] Use docker
 - [X] Complete the code for the 2-dim map
-- [ ] Try other loss functions, like perceptual ones
+- [ ] Try other loss functions, like perceptual ones, to avoid blur